If you’re going to sell your work to shops like a total pro, it’d probably be useful to speak the language, right?

 Your buyers’ pack comes in three main parts: an introductory letter or email to the retailer, your wholesale catalogue and your price list or line sheet.
 If your catalogue is digital the last two might be combined into a single document.

-Every time you reach out to a new store or follow up on a previous submission, write a personalised email and link to or attach your catalogue and line sheet.
+Every time you reach out to a new store or follow up on a previous submission, write a personalised email (or use my Approaching Stores script template) and link to or attach your catalogue and line sheet.